cispa/persistent-clientside-xss/README.md

 **Note that this browser is outdated and Chromium has had known-exploitable bugs in this version.
 We take absolutely no responsibility for this prototype, neither in terms of functionality nor security.
 You run this at your own risk**

 Whenever a tainted data flow is detected in a sink, the engine tries to locate the function `___DOMXSSFinderReport` in the current window's global scope.
 We used an extension to inject this code into each page we visited.
-To get you started, we have put a minimal JavaScript example of the function which can be used to log tainted data flows to the console in the `taintchrome` folder.
+To get you started, we have put a minimal JavaScript example of the function which can be used to log tainted data flows to the console in the `taintchrome/minimal_extension` folder.

 If you choose to not use the taint engine, check out our examples of such flows, which can be found in the `examples` directory, with EXAMPLE1 being annotated and each other example providing different combinations of sources and sinks.